Aiskiub/Aiskiub/README.md

 ---

-## 🙋‍♂️ Sobre Mí
+## 🙋‍♂️ About Me

-¡Hola!
-Soy **Daniel López**, un desarrollador de software apasionado por resolver problemas reales a través de soluciones tecnológicas.
+Hi there!
+I'm **Daniel López**, a software developer passionate about solving real-world problems through technology.
-Siempre estoy en búsqueda de aprender nuevas herramientas y metodologías que mejoren la eficiencia y la calidad del código.
+I'm always eager to learn new tools and methodologies to improve code quality and efficiency.

-- 💻 Amante del backend pero disfruto explorar el mundo frontend.
+- 💻 Backend enthusiast, but I enjoy exploring the frontend world too.
-- 🌱 Actualmente aprendiendo **FastAPI** y **Vue.js**.
+- 🌱 Currently learning **FastAPI** and **Vue.js**.
-- 🚀 Apasionado por crear código limpio y escalable.
+- 🚀 Passionate about writing clean and scalable code.
-- 📍 Basado en Colombia 🇨🇴.
+- 📍 Based in Colombia 🇨🇴.

 ---